Creatine vs Protein: Which is Best to Build Muscle?

 1. It can help volumize the muscle cells, allowing them to store more water and nutrients.

 This is actually a great thing!
 However, this is where the water weight myth comes from.
-Your muscles survive off of water, and need nutrients in order to function properly.
-More water and nutrients is not a bad thing, even if it equates to a couple extra pounds on the scale.
+Your muscles survive on water and need nutrients in order to function properly.
+More water and nutrients are not a bad thing, even if it equates to a couple of extra pounds on the scale.
 Think about it as if you’re helping to keep your muscle cells healthier.

 2. Creatine can help your body produce energy.